SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 <a id="f6"></a>International Labour Organization.
 (2022b). *Recovering from the crisis: A Global Jobs Pact (adopted by the International Labour Conference in 2009 and amended in 2022)*. https://www.ilo.org/sites/default/files/wcmsp5/groups/public/%40ed_norm/%40relconf/documents/meetingdocument/wcms_115076.pdf [Accessed 2025.09.05]

 <a id="f3"></a>International Labour Organization.
 (2025). *Decent work*. https://www.ilo.org/topics-and-sectors/decent-work [Accessed 2025.09.05]

+<a id="f9"></a>UN DESA (2014). *The 10 Year Framework of Programmes on Sustainable Consumption and Production Patterns (10YFP)*. https://sdgs.un.org/sites/default/files/publications/1444HLPF_10YFP2.pdf

 <a id="f1"></a>UN DESA.
 (2025). *Goals: Ensure availability and sustainable management of water and sanitation for all*. https://sdgs.un.org/goals/goal8#targets_and_indicators [Accessed 2025.04.22]